People Power Revolution

-The People Power Revolution, also known as the EDSA Revolution (Note: Other alternative names include the Philippine Revolution of 1986, EDSA 1986, EDSA I (pronounced EDSA One or EDSA Uno), People Power Revolution I, and EDSA People Power.) or the February Revolution, were a series of popular demonstrations in the Philippines, mostly in Metro Manila, from February 22 to 25, 1986.
+The People Power Revolution, also known as the EDSA Revolution (Note: Other alternative names include the Philippine Revolution of 1986, EDSA 1986, EDSA I (pronounced EDSA One or EDSA Uno), People Power Revolution I, and EDSA People Power Revolution.) or the February Revolution, was a series of popular demonstrations in the Philippines, mostly in Metro Manila, from February 22 to 25, 1986.
 There was a sustained campaign of civil resistance against regime violence and electoral fraud.
-The nonviolent revolution led to the departure of Ferdinand Marcos, the end of his 20-year dictatorship and the restoration of democracy in the Philippines.
+The nonviolent revolution led to the departure of Ferdinand Marcos, the end of his 20-year dictatorship, and restoration of democracy in the Philippines.

 It is also referred to as the Yellow Revolution due to the presence of yellow ribbons during demonstrations (in reference to the Tony Orlando and Dawn song "Tie a Yellow Ribbon Round the Ole Oak Tree") as a symbol of protest following the assassination of Filipino senator Benigno "Ninoy" Aquino Jr. in August 1983 upon his return to the Philippines from exile.
 It was widely seen as a victory of the people against two decades of presidential rule by President Marcos, and made news headlines as "the revolution that surprised the world".

 The majority of the demonstrations took place on a long stretch of Epifanio de los Santos Avenue, more commonly known by its acronym EDSA, in Metro Manila from February 22 to 25, 1986.
 They involved over two million Filipino civilians, as well as several political and military groups, and religious groups led by Cardinal Jaime Sin, the Archbishop of Manila, along with Catholic Bishops' Conference of the Philippines President Cardinal Ricardo Vidal, the Archbishop of Cebu.
-It is remembered as a "Rosary miracle" in the peaceful victory.
+The demonstrations were remembered as a "Rosary miracle" for their peaceful victory.

-The protests, fueled by the resistance and opposition after years of governance by President Marcos and his cronies, ended with the ruler, his family, and some of their supporters fleeing to exile in Hawaii; and Ninoy Aquino's widow, Corazon Aquino, inaugurated as the eleventh President of the Philippines.
+The protests, fueled by the resistance and opposition after years of governance by President Marcos and his cronies, ended with the ruler, his family, and some of their supporters fleeing to exile in Hawaii, and Ninoy Aquino's widow, Corazon Aquino, inaugurated as the eleventh President of the Philippines.

 In 2003, the Radio Broadcast of the Philippine People Power Revolution was inscribed in the UNESCO Memory of the World International Register.